Mexico City Markets and Food Tour

 Hop back on the subway as we make our way to Sonora Market, one of the most bizarre places in the city.
 At Sonora, you can find anything from your favourite superhero costume to a magic love potion or a natural hangover cure.
 We’re pretty sure you’ll be amazed at the many different colours, smells, and the sheer variety of things that you can find in this market.

 After Sonora Market, we’ll return to the city centre for a walk to reach a relatively unknown market (even some Mexicans don’t know about this market!), where you’ll find the most typical foods, fruits, and juices that the locals live for.
 Your Urban Adventures guide will provide you with some interesting information about the market’s unique history from the first half of the 1900s, and provide context within modern Mexican society.

 Finally, we’ll walk to a local restaurant that features some of the strangest seasonal varieties of Mexican food.
-Here, we’ll dig in to a delicious lunch to top off our market foodie experience with a “panza llena, corazon contento” meaning “full tummy and happy heart”, as the saying goes.
+Here, we’ll dig in to a delicious lunch to top off our Mexico City markets tour with a “panza llena, corazon contento” meaning “full tummy and happy heart”, as the saying goes.
 Let all of the exotic experiences you have seen dance in your head as you take your afternoon siesta back in the comfort of your hotel, or prepare for an afternoon of adventure at the Teotihuacan pyramids.